-the framework of the Programme, only SMEs are entitled to make productive investments and Programme rules on state aid must be respected
+Depending on the nature of the activities implemented and the investments made, the latter can sometimes be qualified as productive investments.
+Within the framework of the Programme, only SMEs are entitled to make productive investments and Programme rules on state aid must be respected make:

 After the closure of the project, certain requirements regarding ownership and durability of investments must be fulfilled, and specific rules apply for partners declaring costs related to productive investments and investments in infrastructure.
-Thus, within five years of the final payment to the project partner; it must not make:
+Thus, within five years of the final payment to the project partner; it must not

-- (a) a cessation or transfer of a productive activity outside the NUTS level 2 region in which it received support; - (b) a change in ownership of an item of infrastructure which gives to a firm or a public body an undue advantage; - (c) a substantial change affecting the investment's nature, objectives or implementation conditions which would result in undermining its original objectives.
+(a) a cessation or transfer of a productive activity outside the NUTS level 2 region in which it received support;

+(b) a change in ownership of an item of infrastructure which gives to a firm or a public body an undue advantage;

+(c) a substantial change affecting the investment's nature, objectives or implementation conditions which would result in undermining its original objectives.